nextstrain/docker-base/README.md

 ### Best practices

 The smaller the image size, the better.
-To this end we build upon an [Alpine Linux][] image (instead of Ubuntu) and use a [multi-stage build][] where only _artifacts_ are included in the final image without any of the software required only for compiling, installing, building, etc.  The [Alpine Linux package index][] is useful for finding what's installable through its package manager `apk`.
+To this end we build upon a ["slim" Python image][] and use a [multi-stage build][] where only _artifacts_ are included in the final image without any of the software required only for compiling, installing, building, etc.

 Try to follow [Docker best practices][] for images, although not all apply to our use case, which is somewhat atypical.